How Much Does a Door Cost in 2026? Installation & Price Chart

 • The opening is out of square and the old door never closed right

-• You’re upgrading to a new style/size or changing swing
+• You’re changing style/size or swing

 How much does it cost to install a French door?

-• Labor is often $600+ because double doors must be leveled, shimmed, and adjusted so they align and seal correctly at the center.
+Typical installed pricing is about $1,400–$5,000, depending on size, material, glass options, and whether framing changes are needed.
+Labor is often $600+ because double doors must be leveled, shimmed, and adjusted so they align and seal correctly at the center.
+Costs rise with structural reframing, new headers, exterior trim/siding/brick work, and interior drywall/paint.

 What makes French door installation more expensive than a single door?